Blocked Fallopian Tubes

 Surgery to repair tubes damaged by ectopic pregnancy or infection may be an option.
 If a blockage is caused because part of the fallopian tube is damaged, a surgeon can remove the damaged part and connect the two healthy parts.

-The most common complication of blocked fallopian tubes and treatment is ectopic pregnancy.
+The most common complication is if one of the causes of blocked fallopian tubes is ectopic pregnancy.
 If a fallopian tube is partially blocked, an egg may be able to be fertilized, but it may get stuck in the tube.
 This results in an ectopic pregnancy, which can be a medical and surgical emergency.

 IVFTubal Surgery